SoftFx/SharpRpc/README.md

   * Low latency
   * Direct and backward calls (callbacks) in one contract
   * Support of grpc-like streams
-  * Configureable back-pressure for streams and ordinary calls
+  * Configurable back-pressure for streams and ordinary calls
   * Optimization for multicasting messages and stream items through pre-serialized messages
   * Support of asynchronous calls
   * Extensibility (transports, serilizers, authificators and etc are abstract and can be replaced by custom implementation)